DIY Tree Stump End Table: what wood to choose for tree stump end tables that will keep its bark, and not fall off as it dries, and how to paint them.

 How To Make Tree Stump End Tables

 The guy who ran the place where I bought the wood was interested in my project, and when I told him I wanted the bark to stay on to add texture, he suggested some honey locust hard wood he had.
 He said that honey locust was the only wood he knew of that kept its bark even after it’s dry.
 Update: after eight years the bark is still attached and looks great!

 I went in for one stump, but the only thing better than one great stump is, of course, two.
 So I went for it and got two.
 He cut one to make it a little shorter for me, so I’d have two heights.

-I also covered the bottom of the tree stumps with some white felt to help protect the floors from any scratches.
+I also covered the bottom of the stump tables with some white felt to help protect the floors from any scratches.
 The felt is glued with some wood glue.

 I love, love, love how they turned out.
 They’re even cooler than the West Elm version.

 I set them up as little tables in my dining room, and love how they look with our woodland theme for Christmas.
 Perhaps after Christmas I’ll move them into the living room, or family room as a coffee table.

 With my DIY tree stump end tables, life is really a party!

 You might also like How To Paint A Buffalo Check Feature Wall.